As of January 1, 2018

 Arup, San Francisco, CA

-James R. Quiter is a Principal with Arup and currently leads their Management Consulting business in the Americas, as well as being responsible for the Chicago office.
+James R. Quiter is a Principal with Arup and currently leads their 250 person Los Angeles office.
 He has more than 30 years of experience as a fire engineer and is recognized as a leader in Fire Protection Engineering in North America and globally.
-His experience blends an excellent understanding of fire protection engineering and performance-based codes with wide recognition as an expert in the US codes and their applications. is currently the Chair of the NFPA Building Code Correlating Committee and the NFPA High Rise Building Safety Advisory Committee.
-He is Past Chair of the NFPA Safety to Life Correlating Committee.
+His experience blends an excellent understanding of fire protection engineering and performance-based codes with wide recognition as an expert in the US codes and their applications.
+He is currently the Chair of the NFPA High Rise Building Safety Advisory Committee.
+He is Past Chair of the NFPA Safety to Life Correlating Committee, the NFPA Building Code Correlating Committee and the National Construction Safety Team Advisory Committee.
 He was also Chair of the SFPE Task Group which authored a Guide to Fire Protection in Very Tall Buildings.
-He is a member of the National Construction Safety Team Advisory Committee.
 He is a Fellow and a past President of the Society of Fire Protection Engineers and a Life member of NFPA.
 He received his Bachelor of Science degree in Fire Protection and Safety Engineering from Illinois Institute of Technology.
 He is a registered Professional Engineer in 13 states and is a LEED Accredited Professional.

 DEKRA Insight, Auburn, MI